Shoot You Down: Aiming at The Stone Roses’ Classic Track

 After our review of The Stone Roses’ Waterfall in 2019, we’ve decided to take a look at another of our favourite song from the band.

-Shoot You Down is a four minute chill out epic, featuring enigmatic lyrics and the blending of classic rock with ’80s dance the band had come to master.
+It features enigmatic lyrics and the blending of classic rock with ’80s dance the band had come to master.
+It’s a classic track and we’re here to celebrate it.

 The song is track nine on The Stone Roses’ eponymous debut album from 1989.
+It’s sandwiches between the anthemic Made of Stone and the equally thunderous This is the One.

+Quite the soothing piece of music, layered with beautiful guitar work from John Squire.
+It’s reminiscent of Hendrix at his best.
 Bassist Mani loops into that and drummer Reni is on magnificent jazzy form.

 Shoot You Down is the most chilled out number on the band’s debut, featuring hushed lead vocals and quietly aggressive lyrics from singer Ian Brown.